 - Add the EGG YOLK and 1 tablespoon of WATER.
 Pulse the mixture until a dough comes together.
 If you need to, add another tablespoon of water.

 - Turn out onto your worktop and bring the dough together, gently kneading until smooth.
 Wrap in cling film and put in the fridge to chill for 30 minutes.

 - Meanwhile, make the crumble.
 In the food processor (don’t worry about cleaning it), add the FLOUR, DEMERERA SUGAR, BUTTER, ORANGE ZEST and MIXED SPICE.
 Pulse until you get a chunky crumble texture.
 Do not over-pulse or you’ll find yourself with another batch of dough!

 - Preheat oven to 190c.
 FLOUR a work surface and roll out the chilled pastry.
 Stamp out rounds using a pastry cutter big enough to line your tin all the way up the sides.
 Mould the pastry with your fingers, smoothing and fixing any cracks.
 Gather the trimmings and re-roll until the dough is all used up.

 - Drop one heaped tablespoon of MINCEMEAT into the cases and sprinkle the crumble over the top.
 It’s up to you how much crumble you use as it is down to personal taste.
 I was very generous with my crumble and practically drowned my pies with it because I love the stuff!

 - Bake for 15-18 minutes until the tops are golden and crunchy.

 - Cool in the tin for a couple of minutes before transferring to a wire rack.
 Enjoy!
 Be wary that straight from the oven, the mince pie filling will be hotter than the surface of the sun.
-Don’t ask me how I know that, just maybe give it a few minutes before you gobble them up.
+Maybe give it a few minutes before you gobble them up.